Darbar Move: Govt orders moving offices from Jammu to Srinagar

-JAMMU; The Government on Wednesday issued an order for the different departments to function their headquarters along with the records for the forthcoming Annual Darbar Move.
+JAMMU: The government on Wednesday issued an order for the different departments to function their headquarters along with the records for the forthcoming Annual Darbar Move-2020.

 The Departments whose headquarters will move to Srinagar include Civil Aviation, Culture, Estates, Finance, Floriculture, General Administration, Horticulture, Higher Education, Hospitality & Protocol, Industries & Commerce, Information Technology, Law, Justice & Parliamentary Affairs, Labour & Employment, Public Works, Social Welfare, School Education, Skill Development, Tourism , Youth, Services & Sports.